 We are pleased to be celebrating National Indigenous History Month throughout June with a series of blog posts featuring some great resources from our collection that can be accessed online!

-Imagine being able to join Inuit hunters as they paddle out to find walruses or being dazzled by the joyous spectacle of a Pow Wow.
+Imagine being able to learn traditional walrus hunting or being dazzled by the joyous spectacle of a Pow Wow.
 As Anne Carr-Wiggin, our Indigenous Initiatives Librarian, noted in her staff working from home profile, audiovisual resources are an incredibly important resource for those doing research on Indigenous peoples of North America.
 Video, in particular, is a powerful tool that has enabled knowledge keepers and researchers to document and preserve various aspects of Indigenous Knowledge.

 Beyond this, watching films about the experiences of Indigenous peoples can increase our understanding of how history has informed their present day realities in Canada and inspire empathy for the ordeals that Indigenous communities continue to fight to overcome.
 Here at University of Alberta Library, we have a wealth of video resources that can help illuminate everyone’s understanding of what it means to be Indigenous in North America.

 University of Saskatchewan’s Indigenous Studies iPortal – This is a great resource for learning about various aspects of Indigenous life.
 It is constantly being added to, and there are links to external information and resources, including this timely article on ways to virtually celebrate National Indigenous Peoples Day on June 21.
 To find video content, be sure to limit your search to media: film and video on the drop down menu next to the search field.